RebornBeat/AEGIS-MESH-Camera-Free-Distributed-Home-Sensing/README.md

 ## Scope

 AEGIS-MESH is a **research and education platform** for studying distributed residential perception.
-It provides the architecture, firmware reference implementations, software stack, and protocol specifications for building a privacy-preserving sensor mesh.
+It provides the architecture, firmware reference implementations, software stack, and protocol specifications for building a high-fidelity sensor mesh.

 **Key Thesis:** *Most actionable residential awareness needs—presence, tracking, fall detection, and intrusion—can be solved with higher reliability and better privacy using a distributed mesh of non-imaging sensors than with traditional cameras.*

-**Intended Audience:** Hobbyists, makers, privacy researchers, and educators.
+**Intended Audience:** Hobbyists, makers, privacy researchers, educators, and integrators.

 **Disclaimers:**
 *   **Not a certified life-safety product.** It is not UL-listed or CE-marked for safety functions.
 *   **Not a substitute for smoke/CO detectors** or monitored alarm systems.
-*   **Not a surveillance system.** The architecture prohibits persistent video recording by default.
+*   **Capability vs. Certification:** While the system is *capable* of 24/7 monitoring and automated alerting, the maintainers do not certify it for life-safety applications.
+The user assumes responsibility for validating configurations for their specific jurisdiction and use case.

 ---